cvs0/NodeAuth-plus/README.md

 - Node.js and npm installed on your machine.
 - Basic knowledge of Express.js, Passport.js, and web security concepts.
+- All of the libaries we used in this project.

 ## Getting Started